 - resistance band activities

-- strength training classes, incorporating some or all of the above activities
+- strength training classes that incorporate some or all of the above activities

 Strength training and aging

-Older adults should try to meet the adult exercise guidelines if they can.
-If they are unable to do this, they should be as physically active as possible given their limitations.
-Strength training is also beneficial for older adults to prevent injury and to aid recovery.
+However, older adults should try to meet adult exercise guidelines if they can.
+If they are unable to do this, they should remain as physically active as their physical limitations allow.

-Also known as aerobic activity or simply "cardio," cardiovascular exercise benefits a person's heart and respiratory or breathing system.
+Also known as aerobic activity or simply "cardio," cardiovascular exercise benefits a person's heart and respiratory system.